eNtrozx/todosys/README.md

 ### Model View Controller

 There are 2 controllers, one for managing people, availabe on `"/api/people"`, and one for maanging tasks, avialble on `"/api/tasks"`.
-The controllers provide various methopds for CRUD operation on the objects, such as `GET`, `POST`, `DELETE`, etc.
+The controllers provide various methods for CRUD operation on the objects, such as `GET`, `POST`, `DELETE`, etc.

-The controllers also provide a lof of execption handling methods, such as when a requested object is not found, automatically transfoprming the rersponse type accordingly, e.g. status 404 for not found.
+The controllers also provide a lot of execption handling methods, such as when a requested object is not found, automatically transforming the rersponse type accordingly, e.g. status 404 for not found.

 ### Service Layer